elixir-lang/elixir/README.md

      (Module.blank_slate#Car).engine
      Module.blank_slate#Car().engine

-NOTE: Elixir currently does not allow you to bind to any internal structure besides blank slates.
-This means the example with `1#DurationExtensions` above won't work because `1` is an integer, not a blank slate.
-This will be fixed in future releases.

 #### Internal variables

-Elixir also allows us to store information inside data structures.
+Elixir allows us to store information inside blank slates.
 This is done with internal variables.
 In the example below, we are going to store the color of a car by using the `__bound__` callback and then read it:

     module Car
       % Callback invoked whenever this module is bound to a structure.